awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-streaming.md

 **Prerequisites**
 These examples require the following input:
 The app ID of an app that is integrated with Amazon Pinpoint and reporting events\.
-For information about how to integrate, see [Integrating Amazon Pinpoint with a Mobile App](mobile-sdk.md)\.
+For information about how to integrate, see [Integrating Amazon Pinpoint with Your Application](integrate.md)\.
 The ARN of an Kinesis stream or Kinesis Data Firehose delivery stream in your AWS account\.
-For information about creating these resources, see [Amazon Kinesis Data Streams](http://docs.aws.amazon.com/streams/latest/dev/amazon-kinesis-streams.html) in the *Amazon Kinesis Data Streams Developer Guide* or [Creating an Amazon Kinesis Firehose Delivery Stream](http://docs.aws.amazon.com/firehose/latest/dev/basic-create.html) in the *Amazon Kinesis Firehose Developer Guide*\.
+For information about creating these resources, see [Amazon Kinesis Data Streams](http://docs.aws.amazon.com/streams/latest/dev/amazon-kinesis-streams.html) in the *Amazon Kinesis Data Streams Developer Guide* or [Creating an Amazon Kinesis Data Firehose Delivery Stream](http://docs.aws.amazon.com/firehose/latest/dev/basic-create.html) in the *Amazon Kinesis Data Firehose Developer Guide*\.
 The ARN of an AWS Identity and Access Management \(IAM\) role that authorizes Amazon Pinpoint to send data to the stream\.
 For information about creating a role, see [IAM Role for Streaming Events to Kinesis](permissions-streams.md)\.

 ### AWS CLI<a name="analytics-streaming-setup-cli"></a>